tiwiz/ultimate-resources-android-devs/README.md

 **I am trying to compile and curate a collection of resources which can be pretty handy for Android Developers.
 Something like an aggregator for all the relevant and vital pieces of information for our fraternity.**

 _Note : This is an on-going list and I will keep updating it !
-Feel free to comment or submit pull requests for changes or additions._
+Feel free to comment or [submit a PR](https://github.com/wahibhaq/ultimate-resources-android-devs/pulls) for changes or additions._
 <br><br>

 #### Learning what it takes to become one